 Quite a few dental experts believe that a lot of the shrinkage of the lower jawbone is the result of having a full denture pressing on the entire gum surface all the time.
 They recommend getting at least 2 full size dental implants placed into the lower jaw, to support the denture before you start to get any problems with the fit.

 The 2 implants are usually fitted roughly where the eye teeth (or "canine" teeth) would be, and they each have a kind of "pop-stud" fitting on the little bit that sticks through the gum.
 This clicks into a little fitting on the inside of the denture, and holds it down in place.

 When you bite down, the biting forces are taken by the implants.
 When you open your mouth, the denture is held down in place by the pop-stud fittings.
 You can take the dental implant denture out by getting a good grip on it and clicking it off the attachments.

 Above, here are 2 pictures of a dental implant denture.
 This one is held in by screws, so you can't take it out at home.
 Only a dentist can take it out.
-The picture on the left shows the dental laboratory plaster model with replicas of the 4 implants in the lower jaw.
+The model on the left of the upper photo shows the dental laboratory plaster model with replicas of the 4 implants in the lower jaw.

-The picture on the right shows the holes on the inner side of the denture.
+The lower picture shows the holes on the inner side of the denture.
 Tiny screws will be fitted down these holes, into the implants.
 This will hold the denture as solid as a rock!